adityaguptai/TechShare/README.md

 # TechShare
-TechShare is a website where in user can share their tech related posts which are read by other users Users can view,create,like or comment on posts.
+TechShare is a website wherein user can share their tech-related posts which are read by other users Users can view, create, like or comment on posts.

 ## FrontEnd:
 1)HTML<br>